Adriacom I Business Services & Immigration

 Is Montenegro a Tax Haven?

-Montenegro is a small, sovereign Balkan nation with a population of just 620,000, comparable to Luxemburg – another tax-friendly European jurisdiction.
+Montenegro is a small, sovereign Balkan nation with a population of just over 600,000, comparable to Luxembourg – another tax-friendly European jurisdiction.
 Located on the shores of the Adriatic near Italy and Greece, Montenegro is just 1-2 hours away from most major cities in Europe.

-Being a mountaineous country, it boasts a pristine setting, offering a healthy, laid-back lifestyle to its residents.
+Being a mountainous country, it boasts a pristine setting, offering a healthy, laid-back lifestyle to its residents.
 There’s also another draw to living here: a favorable tax environment.
 But is it a tax haven?
 The short answer is no, not really.
-While Montenegro’s personal and business tax rates are relatively low, compared to those of some of its neighbors, Montenegro is no tax haven, at least according to the OECD’s ratings.
+While the general level of taxation is low, Montenegro is no tax haven, at least according to the OECD’s definitions.

 KEY TAKEAWAYS

-• Montenegro is not a tax haven – it has no secrecy laws that block information on bank deposits from foreign tax authorities
+• Montenegro is not a tax haven – it has no tax secrecy laws that prevent the exchange of information on bank deposits with foreign tax authorities.

-• Montenegro offers a business-friendly tax landscape with rates ranging from 9% to 15%
+• Montenegro offers a business-friendly tax environment, with rates ranging from 9% to 15%.

-• Montenegro applied for EU membership and is likely to join the EU within the next few years
+• Montenegro has applied for EU membership and is expected to join the EU within the next few years.

-• Recent tax reforms have clearly aligned Montenegro’s tax policies with OECD due diligence guidelines
+• Recent tax reforms have aligned Montenegro’s tax policies with OECD due diligence guidelines

 Capital Gains, Inheritance, and Wealth Taxes

 Unlike some of the more well-known tax havens across the globe, Montenegro imposes a tax on capital gains.
-Capital gains occur when investment assets such as real estate or shares increase in value, and are sold for more than they were initially bought for.
-Residents of Montenegro pay capital gains taxes at a flat rate of 15%, and realized losses can be carried forward.
+Capital gains occur when investment assets such as real estate or shares increase in value and are sold for more than they were initially bought for.
+Residents of Montenegro pay capital gains tax at a flat rate of 15%, and realized capital losses can be offset for up to five years against future capital gains.

 Property Taxes

-Montenegro’s property market is open to residents and global investors with no restrictions on foreign ownership, except for agrarian land that can be only be bought through a company.
-Bear in mind that Montenegro also offers the popular Residency by Real Estate Program, through which anyone can obtain (tax) residency in Montenegro by purchasing residential or commercial property.
+Montenegro’s property market is open to both residents and international investors, with no restrictions on foreign ownership except for agricultural land, which can only be purchased through a company.
+Montenegro also offers the popular Residency by Real Estate Program, through which anyone can obtain (tax) residency in Montenegro by purchasing residential or commercial property.

-If you own real estate in Montenegro, it’s noteworthy that there property taxes range from 0.25% to 2.00% (and up to 5% for vacant urbanized land).
-Further, you’ll also have to pay a real estate transfer tax when buying your property, with rates ranging from 3% to 5%, levied on the real estate’s purchase price.
+If you own real estate in Montenegro, annual property taxes typically range from 0.25% to 2.00% (and can reach up to 5% for vacant urbanized land).
+In addition, when purchasing property, a real estate transfer tax of 3% to 5% is applied, calculated on the purchase price.

 Scroll to top